What is an Arduino ?

 CPU : A central processing unit (CPU) is the electronic circuitry within a computer that carries out the instructions of a computer program by performing the basic arithmetic, logical, control and input/output (I/O) operations specified by the instructions.

-Microprocessor : It is a CPU on a single Integrated circuit (IC).
+Microprocessor (MPU) : It is a CPU on a single Integrated circuit (IC).
 The microprocessor is a multipurpose, clock driven, register based, digital-integrated circuit which accepts binary data as input, processes it according to instructions stored in its memory, and provides results as output.

-Microcontroller : A microcontroller (or MCU for microcontroller unit) is a small computer on a single integrated circuit.
+Microcontroller (MCU) : A microcontroller (or MCU for microcontroller unit) is a small computer on a single integrated circuit.
 A microcontroller contains one or more CPUs (processor cores) along with memory and programmable input/output peripherals.

-Single-board computer : A single-board computer (SBC) is a complete computer built on a single circuit board, with microprocessor(s), memory, input/output (I/O) and other features/peripherals required of a functional computer.
+Single-board computer (SBC) : A single-board computer (SBC) is a complete computer built on a single circuit board, with microprocessor(s), memory, input/output (I/O) and other features/peripherals required of a functional computer.
 These small computers runs dedicated small operating systems.

 Arduino Development Boards